-But as I starting saying the third sentence, something shifted.
+But as I starting saying the last sentence, something shifted.
 By the end of that sentence, I was sure my decision to give up this citizenship, to become wholly and only a Norwegian citizen, is the right one for me.

 I signed the oath, too, in duplicate.

 It’ll take a couple of months before I hear from the Department of State via the embassy.
 They will most likely approve my request and issue me my “Certificate of Loss of Nationality of the United States”.
 (Which I have read I should always bring with me when traveling to the US in future.)